-Most people exercising their Glute’s at the gym focus ONLY on the sagittal plane (moving forward and backward).
-Many are unaware that the Glute muscles are triplanar!
-Meaning they move in all three planes (frontal, sagittal, and transverse) We are a Sagittal plane society!
-An emphasis on exercising only one plane may lead imbalances through the body.
-The clam is a great way to isolate the hip abductors & external rotators, however this video demonstrates great progressions to strengthen these muscles in a functional manner.
+Most people exercising their glutes at the gym focus only on the sagittal plane (moving forward and backward).
+Many are unaware that the glute muscles are triplanar!
+This means they move in all three planes (frontal, sagittal, and transverse).
+We are a sagittal plane society!
+An emphasis on exercising only one plane may lead to imbalances in the body and poor control of three-dimensional movement.
+The clam is a great way to isolate the hip abductors & external rotators, however, we also must perform progressions to strengthen these muscles in a functional manner.

 Performing Alternating Dynamic Lunges

 A very popular and common exercise performed during training sessions is the dynamic lunge.
-It is a very functional movement due to the end position (half-kneeling) is used very often when performing daily activities.
-It requires hip and trunk strength and stability in all planes of movement, thus a very functional movement!
+It is a very functional movement due to the end position (half-kneeling), which is used very often when performing daily activities.
+It requires hip and trunk strength as well as stability in all planes of movement, thus it is a very functional movement!
 It also requires neuromuscular control and hip and pelvis dissociation due to having to let your hips flex while minimizing pelvis and spine motion.